shotover/shotover-proxy/docs/src/dev-docs/end-to-end-overview.md

 ## Shotover accepts a new connection

-When [ValkeySource](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/sources/valkey.rs#L54) is created during shotover startup, it creates a `SourceTask` and then calls [SourceTask::run](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L160) which listens in a background task for incoming TCP connections on the sources configured port.
+When `ValkeySourceConfig::build` is called during shotover startup, it creates a `SourceTask` which listens in a background task for incoming TCP connections on the sources configured port.
 `SourceTask` accepts a new connection from the Valkey client and constructs and runs a `Handler` type, which manages the connection.
 The Handler type creates:

 * read/write tasks around the TCP connection.
-  * A `ValkeyEncoder` and `ValkeyDecoder` pair is created from [ValkeyCodecBuilder](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L449).
+  * A `ValkeyEncoder` and `ValkeyDecoder` pair is created from `ValkeyCodecBuilder`.
-  * The `ValkeyEncoder` is given to the [write task](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L517)
+  * The `ValkeyEncoder` is given to the write task
-  * The `ValkeyDecoder` is given to the [read task](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L467)
+  * The `ValkeyDecoder` is given to the read task
-* a new [transform chain](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L208) instance to handle the requests coming in from this connection.
+* a new transform chain instance to handle the requests coming in from this connection.
   * This transform chain instance handles a single connection passing from the client to Valkey and isolates it from other connections.

-The handler type then [continues to run](https://github.com/shotover/shotover-proxy/blob/de0d1a3fafb92cf1875dd9ca79b277faf3cb3e77/shotover/src/server.rs#L677), routing requests and responses between the transform chain and the client connection read/write tasks.
+The handler type then continues to run, routing requests and responses between the transform chain and the client connection read/write tasks.

 Finally, at this point our callstack will look something like this.
 Each section of this document will include such a diagram, showing a high level representation of the call stack during the section.